 The Woodinville Wine Ride: Tastings on Two Wheels

-Taste and ride Washington's unique terroir on Sept.
-19 during the Woodinville Wine Ride.
+Taste and ride our state's unique terroir on Sept.
+11 during the Woodinville Wine Ride.

 In addition to being recognized as one of the most bike-friendly states, Washington is the nation’s second-largest wine producer, with more than 80 grape varieties in cultivation and upwards of 1,000 wineries.

 On Sept.
-19, bike lovers and wine lovers can join together to celebrate these two cultures during Cascade Bicycle Club’s Woodinville Wine Ride.
+11, bike lovers and wine lovers can join together to celebrate these two cultures during Cascade Bicycle Club’s 7th annual Woodinville Wine Ride.

 Woodinville is the epicenter of western Washington’s wine culture.
-It is also a community that has created a thriving tourism industry based on outdoor recreation.
+It is also a community that has created a thriving outdoor recreation economy thanks to an abundance of bike trails.

 A lovely ride through Woodinville's Hollywood District.
 Photo courtesy Woodinville Wine Country.

-Wine Ride participants can pedal a 17- or 24-mile route, with stops to enjoy three sample pours and food tastings, plus a full glass pour and food trucks at the finish.
-Seattle residents can pedal to Woodinville from the city on the Burke-Gilman and Sammamish River trails, or drive to the start and finish location at Woodhouse Wine Estates.
+Wine Ride participants can pedal a 16- or 25-mile route, with stops to enjoy sample pours and food tastings, plus a full glass and food trucks at the finish.
+Seattle residents can pedal to Woodinville on the Burke-Gilman and Sammamish River trails, or drive to the start and finish location at Woodhouse Wine Estates.

 “This is a great opportunity to enjoy beautiful late-summer riding conditions on a mostly flat and low-car route,” says Dave Douglas, rides and community engagement director.
 “At the same time, you’re supporting our region’s family-owned wineries and raising funds for Cascade’s bike advocacy, education, and community programming.”